spitlo/spitlo.github.io/content/code/tiny-code-xmas/index.md

 The second challenge was to make the smallest possible implementation of it, and I’m pretty happy with <1000 chars.
 I could get rid of the palette preview box which I only put there while I worked on the palette, but I like that it looks a bit status screeny (dashboardesque?) and my original plan was to put more stuff like that on the screen.
 But it was time to move on.

-EDIT: Switched to using a ternary expression, save 15 characters.
+EDIT: Switched to using a ternary expression, saved 15 characters.

 *~~956 characters~~ ~~949 characters~~ 930 characters*